 In Partnership with

 Our daily lives are marked by over saturation through media, mobile devices and fast paced information exchange.
-With a focus on the resilience of humanity, and the incredible value of being present in the moment, The Human Sustainability Series encompasses a range of materials promoting “conversations worth having”.
+With a focus on the resilience of humanity, and the incredible value of being present in the moment, The Human Sustainability Project encompasses a range of materials promoting “Conversations Worth Having” – developing the individual capacities to RESEARCH, REFLECT and RESPOND responsibly.
 The Human Sustainability playlist serves as a springboard for these conversations, illuminating diverse places and people whose stories remind us of the nuances that make up our common humanity.

 Kayayo means “girl-carrier” in the Ga language.
 In the capital of Ghana, 10,000 girls from the ages of 6 work as real life shopping baskets – called Kayayo.
 This documentary is about Bamunu, an 8-year old girl who hasn’t seen her family since she was sent away from home two years ago to work as a Kayayo to support her family.